brandonrobertz/reason-act-sqlite-py/README.md

 1. Provide a SQLite database (named `example.db` or you need to change the name in the Python files)
 2. Change the prompts in both Python scripts (the `prompt` string inside the `execute` functions) to be specific to your data and problems.
 You'll also want to date the `DATA_HELP` table and column descriptions in `run-sql-queries.py`.
-3. Download a GGUF model for use, change the `MODEL_PATH` variable in both scripts to point at its location.
+3. Download a GGUF model for use.
+The default is to look for [dolphin-2.2.1-mistral-7b.Q5_K_M.gguf][dolphin-2.2.1-mistral-7b] in the current dir.
+If you want to use a different model, edit the script you're running.

 There are minimal dependencies for this project, just [sqlite-utils][sqlite-utils] and [llama.cpp-py][llama-cpp-py].
 You can install with using pip: